kbvernon/modtheworld/14-workspace_management.md

 ## The Workspace

 When you first start working with R, you might find yourself on occasion asking a rather innocuous question: _Where do the objects we create actually go_?
-The technical and very far afield answer is your computer's memory, with an anchor (related to the object's name) that allows you to retrieve them.
-The simpler and way more intuitive answer is that they end up in one of your R environments, in particular, your _workspace_.
+The technical answer is your computer's memory, with an anchor (related to the object's name) that allows you to retrieve them.
+The simpler and more intuitive answer is that they end up in one of your R environments, in particular, your _workspace_.
 You can think of an environment like the workspace as a special sort of named list.

 ```r